Squirkey89/Game-Xpress/README.md

 ## Navigation-bar<div id='id-nav'>
 The navigation bar is at the top of the website.
 This includes the website name which appears at the left of the nav bar.
 It also includes links to different categories that the user can visit.
 Theres a link to the basket, user profile and favourites at the top right of the navigation bar.
 There is also a search box in the center which can be used to search products.
 The navbar links change format to hamburger format if the website is viewed on smaller devices.&nbsp;

 ![nav-bar](https://user-images.githubusercontent.com/91072896/193100438-caf4b61e-37d0-46eb-861e-a3346a62570b.png)

 ## Home<div id='id-home'>
 The home page features three images on a carousel.
 These images show the customer the type of products to expect from the website.
-The user has the option to choose netween the three with a link to three different categories.&nbsp;
+The user has the option to choose between the three with a link to three different categories.&nbsp;

 ![Home](https://user-images.githubusercontent.com/91072896/193098334-0217301e-1edb-49ba-a348-c3eb3845c55b.png)

 ## Products<div id='id-products'>
 The products page displays the summary of each product the website sells.The products page contains product image, product name, category, price and favourites button.
 Each product can be clicked on to view the product in detail on another page.
 Products can also be filtered via different categories by rating price and ascending or descending order.&nbsp;

 ![products](https://user-images.githubusercontent.com/91072896/193101055-05501abc-6e5d-43d4-9ea7-75d21792df35.png)

 ## Product-detail<div id='id-product-detail'>
 The product detail page shows information of the product including; product title, price, category, and product description.
 The user can add products to their basket before checkout.
 The user can also add products to their favourites list.
 Below the product detail there is an area for submit and read users reviews.&nbsp;

 ![product detail](https://user-images.githubusercontent.com/91072896/193102028-91f2e88a-4b51-4a8c-b07a-95b602c8b46b.png)
 ![review](https://user-images.githubusercontent.com/91072896/193103476-55fbed49-a4d6-418b-aa1a-c556363157dd.png)

 ## Basket<div id='id-basket'>
 Once the user goes to the basket page they can review there order.
 Thre is an option to increment or decrement quantity or remove the item completely.
 There is a discount code at the bottom of the page and a banner above the page with a valid code.
 When the user types this into the discount box they will receive 10% off there order.
 They will get the amount deducted from their total.&nbsp;

 ![Basket](https://user-images.githubusercontent.com/91072896/193106655-8f9b0b0e-34c8-44ed-a46f-c53609483c6b.png)

 ## Checkout<div id='id-checkout'>